Dogbert: You are totally blocking my view of the wall.

 - Dress Code: Parodied, like every other office trope.

 - Explored again when the main cast receives a permanent wardrobe change in October 2014 that alters their signature suit-and-tie formals into business casuals consisting of polo shirts with lanyard-ed badges and identically colored slacks.
 Unsurprisingly this new dress code is aptly named "Business Dorky" and is viewed as even more dehumanizing than before.
-The old dress code lingered in the Sunday strips for several more weeks before the new design was phased in.
+The old dress code lingered in the Sunday strips (which are drawn on a different schedule) for several more weeks before the new design was phased in.

 - Dumbass Has a Point: Done by the Pointy-Haired Boss when describing the other departments as being staffed with professional liars.
 It kind of scares Dilbert.